zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/change-mgmt-plugin/README.md

 # Integration with JIRA

-The change-mgmt-plugin contains support for integrating with a JIRA change manager via the JIRA [http://docs.atlassian.com/jira/REST/latest/](REST API).
+The change-mgmt-plugin contains support for integrating with a JIRA change manager via the JIRA [REST API](http://docs.atlassian.com/jira/REST/latest/).
 The JIRA change manager (`chg.JiraChangeManager`) must be present in the target environment and configured appropriately for accessing your JIRA installation.

 ## Prerequisites

-The JIRA integration makes use of the Python [http://docs.python-requests.org/en/latest/user/quickstart/](requests) library to access the JIRA REST API.
+The JIRA integration makes use of the Python [requests](http://docs.python-requests.org/en/latest/user/quickstart/) library to access the JIRA REST API.
 Python and the requests library must be installed on the system that hosts the JIRA change manager.